 ‘Guidance for Safer Working Practice for Those Working with Children and Young People in Education Settings’ (non-statutory)

+All adults must speak up about behaviours or practices that could put children at risk and ensure they are reported via appropriate channels.
 An employee who fails to bring a matter of concern to the attention of senior management and/or the relevant agencies is likely to be subject to disciplinary action.

 Confidentiality